fewbytes-cookbooks/check_mk/README.md

 Pseudo agents configuration
 --------------------------

 Many times you have some external device or a port on a load-balancer you'd like to monitor, in which case you cannot use the agent recipe.
-For this you can use psuedo agents through the check_mk:pseudo_agents data bag item.
+For this you can use psuedo agents through the check_mk data bag.

 Pseudo agents are node-like attribute structures configured in a data bag item.
-The cookbook only looks at the structure which is relevant for registering the agent on Check_MK/main.mk.
+The cookbook only looks at the structure which is relevant for registering the agent on Check_MK.
 By duplicating the relevant structure, we try to make it easier to remember or transfer some configuration from a node/role to a data bag item.

+The server recipe looks for items in the data bag `check_mk`, with the pseudo_agents `usage` on the same `chef_environment`.
+The exact search call is `search(:check_mk, "usage:pseudo_agents AND chef_environment:#{node.chef_environment}")`.

-An example for the data bag item check_mk[pseudo_agents]
+An example for a data bag item

     {
-        'id': 'pseudo_agents',
+        'id': 'some data bag item id',
+        'usage': [
+            'pseudo_agents'
+        ],
+        'chef_environment': [
+            '_default'
+        ],
+        'agents': {
-        'arbitrary.hostname': {
+            'arbitrary.agent.name': {
                 'fqdn': "somehost.somedomain",
                 'ipv4': "ip.add.re.ss",
                 'check_mk': {
                     'tags': ["sometag"],
                     'config': {
                         'legacy_checks': {
                             'Load balancer': {
                                 'command': "$USER1$/check_http ..."
                                 'performance': "False"
                             }
                         }
                     }
                 }
+            },
+            'another.agent': {
+                # ...
             }
         }
+    }

+* `usage` - Required to contain `pseudo_agents` so it would be returned by the search query.
+* `chef_environment` - Must contain the same environment value like the server.
+* `agents` - The recipe looks for agents under this key.
-* `arbitrary.hostname` - Could be any legal data bag item key, not used by cookbook.
+    * `arbitrary.agent.name` - Could be any legal data bag item key, not used by cookbook.
         * `fqdn` - Required.
 This is how the cookbook chooses the host name.
         * `ipv4` - Optional.
 Normally, the cookbook tries to find the best ip address to use, but since this is not a real node you must supply a real IP address (or hostname) if fqdn cannot be resolved.
         * `check_mk` - An attribute tree which is treated exactly as it would be in a node's attributes.

 Usage
 =====